mr-ragman/mailscream/README.md

 Because burnout is real, and revenge emails are best left unsent.

-MailScream is Not just for catharsis, but for encouraging healthy emotional boundaries! 🎭✨
+MailScream&trade; is Not just for catharsis, but for encouraging healthy emotional boundaries! 🎭✨

 ## Testimonials